locationtech/geotrellis/spark-etl/README.md

-tileSize      | Pixel height and width of each tile in the input layer layoutScheme  | Scheme to be used to determine raster resolution and extent (ex: tms, floating) layoutExtent  | Explicit alternative to use of `layoutScheme` (format: xmin,ymin,xmax,ymax) reproject     | Reproject method to use during tiling (ex: buffered or pertile) cellSize      | Width and Height of each pixel (format: width,height) cellType      | Value of type of the target raster (ex: bool, int8, int32, int64, float32, float64) output        | Name of output module to use (ex: s3, hadoop, accumulo)
+tileSize      | Pixel height and width of each tile in the input layer layoutScheme  | Scheme to be used to determine raster resolution and extent (ex: tms, floating) layoutExtent  | Explicit alternative to use of `layoutScheme` (format: xmin,ymin,xmax,ymax) reproject     | Reproject method to use during tiling (ex: buffered or per-tile) cellSize      | Width and Height of each pixel (format: width,height) cellType      | Value of type of the target raster (ex: bool, int8, int32, int64, float32, float64) output        | Name of output module to use (ex: s3, hadoop, accumulo)